SEAFOOD SAVERS (WWF-INDONESIA)

-PT BMI is a seafood producer whose products are ranging from fresh shrimp, crab and other seafood in East Java.
-By this certification, PT Tiwandi Sempana and PT BMI are internationally recognized for their commitment to supporting and doing a responsible shrimp farming.
+PT BMI is a seafood producer whose products are ranging from fresh shrimp, crab, and other seafood in East Java.
+By this certification, PT Tiwandi Sempana and PT BMI are internationally recognized for their commitment to supporting and doing responsible shrimp farming.

 News about this certification is here

 PT Iroha Sidat Indonesia (PT ISI) is a company engaged in the farming and processing of eel (Anguilla sp.) in Indonesia.
 This company farms eel in Banyuwangi where the glass eel is mainly caught in Sukabumi District, West Java.
 Later on, eel harvested from the pond will be processed into a frozen roasted eel with sauce (unagi kabayaki) in the processing plant to meet their domestic and international market.